Acitulen/DebugMod/README.md

 <summary>Install DebugMod</summary>

 1. Copy `DebugMod.pak` from the `pak` folder to `GAME/Content/Paks/LogicMods` directory.
-2. Copy the contents of the `mod` folder in `GAME/Binaries/Win64/Mods/Acitulen-DebugMod` directory.
+2. Copy the contents of the `mod` folder into the `GAME/Binaries/Win64/Mods/Acitulen-DebugMod` directory.
-*you have to create `Acitulen-DebugMod` folder manually.
+*You need to create the Acitulen-DebugMod folder manually.
 </details>